 Sinks (or pits) are single grid cells or zones of grid cells in a DEM completely surrounded by higher elevation grid cells.
 As such they do not drain; and in hydrologic terrain analysis trap flow and cause holes in delineated watersheds.
 At scales of 10 m or greater these closed depressions are rare in natural earth topography, being restricted to a few special geomorphic environments (e.g. glaciated or karst landscapes).
 However pits occur frequently in DEMs due to data errors and sampling effects (e.g. a narrow channel may pass between grid points).
 It is standard practice to remove sinks prior to hydrologic terrain analysis and the standard method for doing this is to fill the sinks, raising their elevation to the point at which water would just overflow from the sink.
-The ArcGIS fill function does this and the result is referred to as a hydrologically correct DEM.
-Other methods for pit removal that "carve" flow paths, lowering terrain blocking drainage, or adjust elevations either upwards or downwards to minimize the alteration of the original DEM to obtain a hydrologically correct DEM have been developed, but there are not functions for these in ArcGIS so they will not be used in this class.
+The ArcGIS fill function does this and the result is referred to as a hydrologically conditioned DEM.
+Other methods for pit removal that "carve" flow paths, lowering terrain blocking drainage, or adjust elevations either upwards or downwards to minimize the alteration of the original DEM to obtain a hydrologically conditioned DEM have been developed, but there are not easy to use functions for these in ArcGIS so they will not be used in this class (but see http://blogs.esri.com/esri/arcgis/2013/03/05/optimized-tool-for-dem-pit-removal-now-available/).